America at 250

 Lecture 2.
 Revolutionary (and Not-So-Revolutionary) Beginnings

-“Democracy” at this time was generally pejorative (consider the real Hamilton, not the Broadway one); it meant direct democracy, hence mob rule.
+“Democracy” at this time was generally pejorative (consider the real Alexander Hamilton, not the Broadway one); it meant direct democracy, hence mob rule.
 Thomas Jefferson instead spoke of “democratical republicanism.”
 Don’t engage in ahistorical “democra-speak”—terms like democracy, liberty and freedom have meant different things to different people over time.

 The colonists considered themselves British subjects, entitled to all the rights and liberties of Englishmen.
 The concern was not so much “taxation without representation” as anything without representation.
 Paul Revere wouldn’t have said “The British are coming”—he was British!
 He would have said “The regulars are coming.”